 4. Hurt people often portray themselves as victims and carry a “victim spirit”.

-- Often hurt people can cry “racism,” “sexism,” “homophobia,” or often use the words “unjust” or “unfair” to describe the way they are being treated, even if there is no truth to this.
-(That is not to say that sometimes there really is racism or sexism in some instances; this is just used as an example.)
+- Often hurt people can cry “racism,” “sexism,” or “homophobia.”
+They often use the words “unjust” or “unfair” to describe the way they are being treated, even if there is no truth to this.
+(That is not to say that sometimes there really is racism or sexism in some instances.
+This is just used as an example.)

 5. Hurt people often alienate others and wonder why no one is there for them.